Remembrance Sunday (Closure of Shops) Bill

 Overview

 This bill proposes to extend the existing restrictions on large shop opening hours on Christmas Day to also include Remembrance Sunday.
-It aims to ensure that large shops remain closed on Remembrance Sunday, allowing employees a day of rest and promoting a respectful observance of the day.
+The aim is to ensure that large shops remain closed on Remembrance Sunday, allowing employees and the public to observe the day of remembrance.

 Description